ferrarimarco/dotfiles/README.md

 ### Git hooks

+The dofiles include the following Git hooks:

 - `pre-commit` that runs linting and checks before committing.
 - `commit-msg` that adds a `Change-Id` to the commit message, if necessary.

 ## Thanks

+I used these dotfiles as inspiration and guidance:

 - [Jessie Frazelle](https://github.com/jessfraz/dotfiles)
 - [Kevin Suttle](https://github.com/kevinSuttle/dotfiles)